1961

 See Mississippi Voter Registration — Greenwood for background and previous events.

-As a small, but steady, trickle of Leflore county Blacks continue to show up at the courthouse to register, the White Citizens Council strikes back.
+Defying generations of white-supremacy, a small trickle of Leflore county Blacks continue to show up at the courthouse even though they know they won't be allowed to register.
 For sharecroppers and farm laborers in the Mississippi Delta, winter is the lean time, the hard time.
-One-third of the population struggles to survive on an income of less than $500 per year (equal to $3300 in 2006).
-With no work and nothing to eat, they rely on Federal surplus food commodities for survival.
-The Citizens Council controls Greenwood politics, no politician can win election without their support, and as winter closes in they order the County Board of Supervisors to stop distributing Federal food aid to 22,000 Leflore County citizens — most of them Black, a few poor white or Choctaw indian.
+With no work and nothing to eat, they rely on federal surplus food commodities for survival.
+The White Citizens Council strikes back — at poor people in general, not just the few Blacks trying to register.
+The Council controls Greenwood politics, no politician can win election without their support, and as winter closes in they order the County Board of Supervisors to stop distributing federal food aid to 22,000 Leflore County citizens — most of them Black, a few poor white or Choctaw.

 By mid-winter, conditions are desperate.
-Sam Block and Wazir Peacock write to SNCC headquarters in Atlanta:
+Sam Block and Wazir Peacock inform SNCC headquarters in Atlanta:

 Saturday, January 19,1963. ... these people here are in a very, very bad need for food and clothes.
 Look at a case like this man, named Mr. Meeks, who is thirty-seven years old.
 His wife is thirty-three years old, and they have eleven children, ages ranging from seventeen down to eight months.
 Seven of the children are school age and not a one is attending school because they have no money, no food, no clothes, and no wood to keep warm by, and they now want to go register.
 The house they are living in has no paper or nothing on the walls and you can look at the ground through the floor and if you are not careful you will step in one of those holes and break your leg.
 [7]

-SNCC sends word to its supporters in communities, college campuses, and Friends of SNCC chapters throughout the country — and people respond.
-Comedian Dick Gregory charters a plane to deliver emergency food supplies to Greenwood to stave off starvation.
+SNCC sends word to its supporters on college campuses and in Friends of SNCC chapters throughout the country — and people respond.
+Comedian Dick Gregory charters a plane to deliver emergency food supplies to Greenwood.
 He becomes a Movement stalwart, raising funds, participating in demonstrations, enduring beatings and arrests in the cause of Freedom.

 Michigan State students Ivanhoe Donaldson and Ben Taylor drive a truckload of food, clothing, and medicine 1,000 miles down into the Mississippi Delta over the Christmas holidays.
-The local cops are tipped off — perhaps by some Federal agency — and the two are busted in Clarksdale MS for "possesion of narcotics."
-The supposed "narcotics" are actually just aspirin and vitamins.
-They are held on $15,000 bail (equal to almost $100,000 in 2006).
-After 11 days in jail, a nation-wide protest gets them released, but the food, clothing, and medicine are confiscated and disappear.
-Ivanhoe is not intimidated, in the following months he delivers a dozen truckloads of food into embattled Greenwood and goes on to become a SNCC field secretary.
+The local cops are tipped off — perhaps by some federal agency — and the two are busted in Clarksdale for "possesion of narcotics."
+The supposed "narcotics" are actually aspirin and vitamins.
+They are held on $15,000 bail (equal to $115,000 in 2012).
+After 11 days in jail, a nation-wide protest gets them released, but the confiscated food, clothing, and medicine mysteriously disappears from police custody before it can be returned to them.
+Ivanhoe is not intimidated, in the following months he delivers a dozen truckloads of food to embattled Greenwood and goes on to become a SNCC field secretary.

-But violence, intimidation, beatings, arrests, and Federal dereliction, all fail to halt the growing movement.
+But violence, intimidation, beatings, arrests, and federal dereliction, all fail to halt the growing movement.
 And the food blockade backfires.
-Says Bob Moses:

 See Marching for Freedom in Greenwood for continuation.